Intertemporal Aggregation of Choice Data with Consumption Dependent Preferences: Introduction

 Our first goal in this paper is to understand if the misspecification caused by consumption dependence leads to issues when taking the random utility model to data.
 In one example, we consider an agent who is subject to persistent cravings.
 A craving persists only if the agent is unable to sate their craving, so this is consumption dependent behavior.
 In our example, we show that the introduction of persistence directly causes one of the main axioms of random utility to fail.
 In a second example, we consider a logit model of habit formation.
 We show that the addition of habit formation not only causes the standard logit axiom to fail but also causes the standard logit estimator of valuation to be biased cardinally and ordinally.

 Our second goal is to characterize exactly when and by how much the random utility model is misspecified in the presence of consumption dependence.
-Our model allows for both consumption dependence and state dependence where state dependence is the idea that an agent's utility function depends on an underlying state of the world which varies (exogenously) over time.
+Our model allows for both consumption dependence and state dependence.
+State dependence is the idea that an agent's utility function depends on an underlying state of the world which varies (exogenously) over time.
 As a preliminary result, we show that, in the absence of state dependence, any amount of consumption dependence leads to misspecification.
 Once we allow for both consumption and state dependence, we find that there are cases which allow for consumption dependence and are consistent with random utility.
 Our main theorem shows that these cases are characterized by the distribution over preferences tomorrow when an agent chooses $x$ being equal to the distribution over preferences tomorrow when an agent would choose $x$ but is forced to choose some other alternative.
 Building on this result, we show that the degree of misspecification is a function of the difference between these two distributions over preferences tomorrow and the mean passage times of the underlying Markov chain over preferences.
-We also offer a second characterization of when consumption dependence leads to misspecification.
-This characterization is through a no investment condition.
-Perhaps surprisingly, this no investment condition is a refinement of the no trade condition studied in \citet{milgrom1982information} and \citet{morris1994trade} which characterizes when agents have common priors.
+We also offer a second characterization of when consumption dependence leads to misspecification through a type of no investment condition.